Yes, customers can bring their own modem in RCN service areas.

 500 Mbps or higher

-Currently the Motorola MB8600 and the Netgear C7800 DOCSIS 3.1 is not compatible with the RCN network.
-We continue to work with the manufacturers to certify the modems, and will update when this is completed.
-EURODOCSIS cable modems are not supported in the United States.
+Currently the Motorola MB8600 DOCSIS 3.1 is known to have problems connecting to the RCN network.
+Additionally EURODOCSIS cable modems are not supported in the United States.

 At certain times, we may provide automatic speed upgrades.
 If your modem is not capable of receiving the upgraded speeds, you will need to buy a new modem to receive those speeds.
 If you wish to use your own equipment, please see our minimum recommendations and also check your manufacturer’s website for technical specifications.
 Please note that while some manufacturers indicate they provide and support a specific range of internet speeds, we strongly recommend certain specifications in order to receive optimal RCN internet speeds and ensure compatibility with your service.